Type Ia supernova Hubble diagram with near-infrared and optical observations: Observations and data reduction

 \subsubsection{Photometry and calibration}

-For the optical observations aperture photometry was chosen over PSF photometry because the main instrument used for the survey, ALFOSC, has significant PSF variation over the image and in most SN fields there were not enough bright stars to model this effect.
-The instrumental magnitudes were measured through digital apertures with diameter of $2\times$\,FWHM.
+For the optical observations, aperture photometry was chosen over PSF photometry because the main instrument used for the survey - ALFOSC - has significant PSF variation over the image and in most SN fields there were not enough bright stars to model this effect.
+The instrumental magnitudes were measured through digital apertures with diameter of double the mean full width at half maximum (FWHM)\ of the stars in the field.
+It is known that aperture diameter of approximately FWHM maximizes the S/N, but double the FWHM aperture was chosen in order to minimize the effect of PSF variation.

 The standard star fields observed in eight photometric nights with ALFOSC at NOT were used to calibrate local sequences of stars around the SNe.
-Aperture corrections from $2\times$\,FWHM to $5\times$\,FWHM were computed with IRAF.PHOTCAL package and applied to the measured magnitudes.
+Aperture corrections from two- to five- times FWHM were computed with the IRAF.PHOTCAL package and applied to the measured magnitudes.
 All standard star measurements were fitted simultaneously (with 3$\sigma$ clipping) with linear equations of the form \citep{harris81}:

-where upper-case and lower-case letters denote the standard and instrumental magnitudes, respectively, $ct$ the color-terms, $X$ the airmass, $k'$ and $k''$ the first- and the second-order extinction coefficients and the $zp$ the instrument zero points.
+where upper-case and lower-case letters denote the standard and instrumental magnitudes, respectively, $ct$ the color-terms, $X$ the airmass, $k'$ and $k''$ the first- and the second-order extinction coefficients and the $zp$ the instrument ZPs.
+The derived instrument color-terms are given in Table~\ref{t:cts}.
 The second-order extinction coefficients $k''$ were fixed to $-0.03$ based on our synthetic photometry calculations and past photometric works \citep[see also][]{2005AJ....129.2914B}.
-Because the observations were obtained during a short period of time the data were fitted with common color-terms and instrument zero-points.
+Because the observations were obtained during a short period of time the data was fitted with common color-terms and instrument ZPs.
 The standard star observations with the other three instruments we only used to derive the color-terms, again assuming $k''=-0.03$ for $U$ and $B$ bands.

 With the derived transformation equations, the standard magnitudes of the stars in the SN fields were computed.
 The weighted mean and standard deviation of the calibrations from different nights (weighted by the estimated photometric uncertainties) were taken as standard magnitude and its uncertainty.
 The stars that showed scatter larger than that expected from the photometric errors were discarded.
 The final calibrated local sequences are indicated on the finding charts in Fig.~\ref{f:fc1} and the magnitudes are listed in Table~\ref{t:stds}.